Registered Miniature Herefords

 The first Miniature Herefords were sold on the open market in 1991.
 All Miniature Herefords are able to be registered with the American Hereford Society, once they are checked free of the dwarfism gene.

 The only difference between a Hereford and a Miniature Hereford is the height and weight, the Miniature has the same body profile in terms of proportion as a full sized Hereford.
 A Miniature Hereford averages around 42-45 inches in height and weighs between 600 and 1000 lbs.
-Apart from that, the Miniature Hereford is the same in characteristics as its larger counterpart.

 Benefits of Herefords